octimot/StoryToolkitAI/tests/fixtures/compatibility/v0.25.1/README.md

 current model survives a load/save cycle.

 The fixtures do not claim to represent every historical file variation.
-Before a Version 1 release candidate, copies of real user data from the current stable release must still be checked with the applicable manual platform release checklist.
+Before the Version 1 release, copies of real user data from the current stable release must still be checked with the applicable manual platform release checklist.